cpjobling/eg-150-textbook/laplace_transform/4/inverse_laplace.md

 $$\frac{(s + \sigma)}{\left(s + \sigma\right)^2 + \omega^2}\Leftrightarrow e^{-\sigma t}\cos(\omega t)u_0(t) $$

 $$\frac{\omega}{\left(s + \sigma\right)^2 + \omega^2}\Leftrightarrow e^{-\sigma t}\sin(\omega t)u_0(t) $$

+### MATLAB

+The inverse Laplace transform is given by the Symbolic math toolbox function *ilaplace*.
+We can determine the partial fraction of a rational polynomial with constant coefficients using the function *residue* we can factorise a symbolic polynomial using `factor` and expand a product of rational terms using `expand`.
+A symbolic polynomial with numerical coeffients can be converted into a numerial polynomial using `sym2poly`.
+For more information and examples on how to use these functions please consult the [MATLAB help centre](https://uk.mathworks.com/help/index.html).

 +++ {"slideshow": {"slide_type": "notes"}}